AlfredMelson/Recast/README.md

 # recast
 <!-- ![](https://github.com/alfredmelson/ts-json-visualizer/workflows/test.yml/badge.svg) -->

-Typed JavaScript application to recast, type, and visualize JSON that is built on React incorporating Recoil for state management,  XState for state machines, MUI v5 for UI/UX, Monaco-editor as an IDE and other libraries.
-Methods, models, and inspiration were derived in part from refactoring the [ jsonrepair ](https://github.com/josdejong/jsonrepair), [ jsoneditor ](https://github.com/josdejong/jsoneditor), [ json-source-map ](https://github.com/epoberezkin/json-source-map), [ javascript-natural-sort ](https://github.com/Bill4Time/javascript-natural-sort) code bases, some of which are no longer maintained.
+Typed JavaScript application to recast, type, and visualize JSON that is built on React incorporating Recoil for state management, MUI v5 for UI/UX, Monaco-editor as an IDE and other libraries.
+Methods, models, and inspiration were derived in part from refactoring [ jsonrepair ](https://github.com/josdejong/jsonrepair), [ jsoneditor ](https://github.com/josdejong/jsoneditor), [ json-source-map ](https://github.com/epoberezkin/json-source-map), [ javascript-natural-sort ](https://github.com/Bill4Time/javascript-natural-sort) code bases, some of which are no longer maintained.

 ### Libraries used in development